igorski/kosm/README.md

 The makefile (_/jni/Android.mk_) will compile the MWEngine audio engine with all available modules.

 Those of a Unix-bent can run the _build.sh_-file in the root folder of the repository whereas Windows users can run the _build.bat_-file that resides in the same directory, just make sure "_ndk-build_" and "_swig_" are globally available through the PATH settings of your system (or adjust the shell scripts accordingly).

+After compiling the C++ code, the _nl.igorski.lib.audio.nativeaudio_-namespace should be available to Java.

 #### Resolving dependencies